HabibatTheAnalyst/IceCream-Sales-Analysis/README.md

 ---
 ### Description
 The project focused on IceCream sales.
 The dataset has two variables(temperature and revenue) with 500 rows.
-I am to determine statistically if temperature changes affects demands for IceCream as well as revenue.
+The aim was to determine statistically if temperature changes affects demands for IceCream as well as revenue.
+And since correlation and causation are often mixed up because humans like to find patterns even when they do not exist, I took extra precautions to visualize the correlation.
+Because correlation charts that show causation can be effective.

 ---
 ### Technology